Damian Monkhorst: Playing career

 1996 took a turn on Monkhorst's career where he was outed several times with hamstring and back injuries.
 In 1997 he came back but had put on weight after a foot injury plagued him.
 He played some decent matches and went past a 10-year mark with the Magpies before playing game 200.

-At the end of 1999 he was traded to St Kilda where he played only one season with the club, which finished wooden spooner.
+At the end of 1999 he was traded to St Kilda where he played the 2000 season before retiring at age 30.

 Post VFL/AFL career

 Following his retirement from the AFL, Monkhorst returned to the Woori Yallock club to play.

-He maintained a strong friendship with Dermott Brereton formed during the time at Collingwood which resulted in Brereton playing for the same club after retirement.
+He maintained a strong friendship with Dermott Brereton formed during the time at Collingwood, which resulted in Brereton playing for the same club after retirement.

 He has made several appearances in AFL Legends Matches.
-Monkhorst now has four sons.
-His eldest son, Brent was in an induced coma in the Alfred Hospital in 2007, due to a virus that required a heart transplant, He later made a full recovery.

-At the start of the 2010 pre season, Damian Monkhorst was appointed head ruck coach of the Hawthorn Football Club, to help impart his ruck knowledge onto their ruckmen.
+At the start of the 2010 pre-season, Monkhorst was appointed head ruck coach of the Hawthorn Football Club, to help impart his ruck knowledge onto their ruckmen.

-Also runs a very successful commercial plumbing business and is seen on many work sites around Melbourne.

-Monkhorst is currently the rucks coach at North Melbourne.
+Monkhorst is currently (September 2023) the rucks coach at North Melbourne.

+Personal life

+Monkhorst's eldest son, Brent, was in an induced coma in the Alfred Hospital in 2007, due to a virus that required a heart transplant, He later made a full recovery.